-Vandeleur Benjamin Crake & Family CANCELLED
+Vandeleur Benjamin Crake & Family

 THIS TALK HAS BEEN CANCELLED/POSTPONED in accordance with government advice.
 Watch this space for further notification.

 Their cultural & architectural contributions to St Leonards & Hastings

 Vandeleur Benjamin Crake (1816 – 1894) was the foremost member of the Crake family who made major contributions to the architectural and cultural heritage of St Leonards in the later decades of the 19th Century.
 The Scottish baronial ‘Highlands Gardens’ are his most obvious bequest but of equal importance architecturally are the ‘Arts and Crafts’ residences in Boscobel Road which he commissioned Philip Tree to design.
 His life was a contrast of great sadness and wonderful friendships most notably with Edward Lear.

 Christopher Maxwell-Stewart was a founding trustee of the Burtons’ St Leonards Society and is the current chair.
 In recent years he has researched the development of St Leonards beyond the Burton Estate.